WLSH

 WLSH (1410 AM) is a radio station broadcasting an adult standards music format.
-Licensed to Lansford, Pennsylvania, the station is owned by CC Broadcasting, LLC and features programming from USA Radio Network and Westwood One.
+Licensed to Lansford, Pennsylvania, the station is owned by CC Broadcasting LLC.
 WLSH has a daytime power of 5,000 watts, serving portions of seven counties in East Central Pennsylvania including significant portions of the Allentown / Bethlehem market and the Wilkes-Barre / Scranton market.
 WLSH signed-on December 24, 1952.